clumens/scheme/docs/stdlib.markdown

 Otherwise, returns `#f`.  **NOTE:** This function differs from standard scheme.
 It does not return the value of the last test.

+`(apply proc arg1 ... rest-args)`

+Call the procedure `proc` with the given arguments.  `rest-args` is the only argument that must be present, and it must be a list.

+`(begin expr1 ... exprn)`

+Evaluate all expressions, returning the value of the last one.
+This is mainly used to include side effects before returning some value.

 `(boolean? obj)`

 Returns `#t` if `obj` is a boolean, otherwise returns `#f`.